pwhittlesea/pwhittlesea.github.com/_posts/2024-09-15-new-zealand-1.markdown

 ## Friday 31<sup>st</sup>: Naps on the 35<sup>th</sup> Floor

 Arriving at Auckland I was not as overjoyed to be in New Zealand as I expected, but I was overjoyed to see the bed in my hotel room after 31 hours of travel.
-We promptly dozed on and off for the next 6 hours; catching up on at least one nights sleep.
+We promptly dozed on and off for the next 6 hours; catching up on at least one night's sleep.

 Upon rising, our body clocks having given up guessing what time it was, we did the only thing one can do.
 We went to the rooftop bar.